thejrummer/thejrummer.github.io/_pages/about.md

 ---
 permalink: /
-title: "yeah, i'm gonna take some adderall and wok on my max patch"
+title: "maker of art, music, and messy max patches"
 excerpt: "About me"
 author_profile: true
 redirect_from: